KhilarJitendra/web-vitals/WebVitals.md

 - ⚡ **Responsiveness** – When you click something, does it react fast?
 - 🧱 **Stability** – Do things jump around while loading?

+> How fast it loads

+> How smooth it reacts

+> How stable it looks

 ---

 ## 2. What are Core Web Vitals?